learnable-content/React-the-ES6-Way/readme.md

 that `div` with an id of 'react'.
 Well that's where this component is going to mount.
 Save this file and let's reload our page at `localhost:8881/example` and see what we've got!

+## Next lesson...

+Let's move on and discuss what JSX is and how it can help us create nicer looking components.